 Here's how it came about.

 In 800AD Charlemagne was crowned by the Pope as the new emperor of the Holy Roman Empire.
 But he was not recognized by the Byzantine Greeks who led the Eastern Church (greatschism.org).
-Then in 1009 the Roman or "Western" church dogmatized the notion that the Holy Spirit not only proceded from God the Father, but from God the Son also.
-At this the Eastern church disclaimed communion with Rome.
+Then in 1009, the Roman or "Western" church dogmatized the notion that the Holy Spirit not only proceded from God the Father, but from God the Son also.
+At this, the Eastern church disclaimed communion with Rome.
 (Ibid)

 Then came the early 11th century Western churchs' push for mandatory celibacy to save what was by now little more than a Vatican based European church, which itself was threatened by splintering from within by married priests with family obligations and property claims that made them more keen on their own local concerns than the global politics of the supreme Vatican state.
 Profligacy and concubines and polygamy also threatened church property and a streamlined Vatican administration beyond the borders of Italy. (cf John Oakes, "Why Did Celibacy Become mandatory For Priests, evidenceforchristianity.org

-This long fight for mandatory celibacy shifted the balance of power and wealth from the local churches to the the Vatican state church.
+This long fight for mandatory celibacy shifted the balance of power and wealth from the local churches to the Vatican state church.

 Mandatory celibacy was crucial in creating Roman supremacy and saving it too, for again history shows it wasn't until Gregory VII (1073-1085) that the Pope and his emissaries were declared greater than all local church counsels.
 It also wasn't until this time that this Roman Pope claimed the exclusive power to appoint bishops.
 This was all obviously done without the agreement of African and Eastern Bishops (R.J.
 Stevens, PHD, "Two Types Of Papacy." www.uwgb.edu)

-Mandatory celibacy was also coupled with the rise of of Vatican based and Vatican chartered religious orders which had no tradition of married priesthood and no loyalty to the local church.
-With these two facts, the prior equality and confraternity of Apostles-Bishops (Acts15, in Jerusalem, where all were given equal voice, but the local Apostle James ruled) was indisputably tilted towards Roman supremacy at the expense of the local bishops and married priests.
+Mandatory celibacy was also coupled with the rise of Vatican based and Vatican chartered religious orders which had no tradition of married priesthood and no loyalty to the local church.
+With these two facts, the prior equality and confraternity of Apostles-Bishops (Acts15, in Jerusalem, where all were given equal voice, but the local Apostle James ruled) were indisputably tilted towards Roman supremacy at the expense of the local bishops and married priests.

-Vatican supremacy won out and was bulit on mandatory celibacy.
-It was not until early 19th century Germany that its deleterious effects publicly surfaced when two Catholic university professors in Baden tried to rally their Archbishop to nullify it.
+Vatican supremacy won out and was built on mandatory celibacy.
+It was not until the early 19th century Germany that its deleterious effects publicly surfaced when two Catholic university professors in Baden tried to rally their Archbishop to nullify it.
 They also petitioned their local legislature to ban it in 1828.
 Some temporary and showy enthusiasm for mandatory celibacy was trotted out and their modest and biblical proposal was defeated (Dagmar Herzog, "Intimacy and Exclusion: Religious Politics in Pre-Revolutionary Baden."
 Princeton University Press, 1996, p.25ff).

 "History showed, they said [Karl Zell and Heinrich Aumann, the two Baden professors], that celibacy was one of the means through which the Pope secured power.
 Priestly celibacy was made mandatory by monastic communities [4-5th century] and later by religious orders [especially 11-19th centuries].
 These orders, the Jesuits in particular, relied on Rome for their charters that allowed them a certain degree of freedom from local ordinaries [bishops].
 Roman power increased [ie Roman supremacy was secured], while the ability of bishops to shape local matters waned.
 Anyone learned in European history added Zell and Aumann, knew how frequently the papacy abused whatever power it had accrued."
 Grant Kaplan firstthings.com/2014/01, "Celibacy As Political Resistance."

-We now round out our brief history by returning to the four prescient and no nonsense claims of the two professors from Baden about mandatory celibacy (Herzog, op cit supra, p.
+We now round out our brief history by returning to the four prescient and no-nonsense claims of the two professors from Baden about mandatory celibacy (Herzog, op cit supra, p.
 25-26):